Japanese occupation of the Dutch East Indies: Support for independence

 On 7 September 1944, Japanese Prime Minister Kuniaki Koiso promised independence for the East Indies "in the future".
 The authorities in Java then allowed the flying of the Indonesian flag at Jawa Hokokai buildings.
 Naval liaison officer in Batavia Rear-admiral Tadashi Maeda provided official funds for tours around the archipelago by Sukarno and fellow independence activist Hatta, officially as part of their Jawa Hokokai responsibilities.
 In October 1944, Maeda established a Free Indonesia Dormitory to prepare youth leaders for an independent Indonesia.
-With the war situation becoming increasingly dire, in March 1945 the Japanese announced the formation of an Investigating Committee for Preparatory Work for Independence (BPUPK), comprising members of the older political generation, including Sukarno and Hatta.
-Chaired by Rajiman Wediodiningrat, in two sessions in May and June, it decided on the basis for an independent nation and produced a draft constitution.
+With the war situation becoming increasingly dire, in March 1945 the Japanese announced the formation of an Investigating Committee for Preparatory Work for Independence (Badan Penyelidik Usaha Persiapan Kemerdekaan (BPUPK); 独立準備調査会, Dokuritsu Junbi Chōsakai), comprising members of the older political generation, including Sukarno and Hatta, to work on "preparations for independence in the region of the government of this island of Java".
+Established on 29 April 1945 by Lt.
+Gen. Kumakichi Harada, the commander of the 16th Army in Java, it was chaired by Rajiman Wediodiningrat.
+In two sessions in May and June, it decided on the basis for an independent nation and produced a draft constitution.
 Meanwhile, the younger activists, known as the pemuda, wanted much more overt moves towards independence than the older generation were willing to risk, resulting in a split between the generations.